-The Group's assets stand at €315 million as at 31 December 2019, up from €308 million as at the end of 2018.
-This increase mainly reflects trading profits which is reflected through an increase in current assets particularly cash and cash equivalents.
+The group's assets stand at \in 326.6 million as at 31 December 2020, up from \in 315.2 million as at the end of 2019.
+This increase mainly reflects the profits registered on trading which is reflected through an increase in current assets particularly cash and cash equivalents.

-Following the outbreak of the COVID-19 pandemic, the Group is monitoring the evolving situation, with emphasis mostly being placed on the health and safety of tenants and colleagues at Palm City Residences.
+Following the outbreak of the COVID-19 pandemic, the Group continues monitoring the evolving situation, with emphasis mostly being placed on the health and safety of tenants and colleagues at Palm City Residences.
 The Group has business continuity plans in place and is in a position to escalate cost saving measures as and when necessary.
-Given the nature of the leases, which are in their majority medium and long term, and the fact that the Group's clientele have significant vested interests in Libya, the Group remains relatively optimistic that the business will continue to be resilient and overall resist the challenges imposed by the pandemic.
+Given the nature of the leases, which are in their majority medium and long term, and the fact that the Group's clientele has significant vested interests in Libya, the Group remains relatively optimistic that the business will continue to be resilient and overall resist the challenges imposed by the pandemic.